As with most python packages, simply use pip to install from PyPi.

 Contributions to this project are welcome and encouraged!
 If you are

 from Github explaining the basic workflow.
 After cloning this repo,

-greater for creating the appropriate packaging that recognizes the
+creating the appropriate packaging that recognizes the

 README and CHANGELOG

 When changing either of these files, please change the Markdown version

 and run make gendocs so that the other versions stay in sync.